Electricity in Turkey: Market

 Some power barges supplying other countries burn heavy fuel oil but plan to convert to LNG.
 For exports to the EU the Carbon Border Adjustment Mechanism (CBAM) will be phased in from 2023 to 2026.
 Although Turkish electricity is likely to be cheaper than that generated in the EU, the impact of the CBAM is unclear as of 2021.
+Kırklareli gas power plant, due to be completed late 2025, is between demand in Istanbul and the border with the EU.
 More linking transmission is needed, and becoming a full member of ENTSO-E would help exports.

 Retailing

 Although the 2013 Electricity Market Law says that distribution companies cannot retail, most customers buy from retail "arms" of their local distribution companies.
 Households that consume over a certain amount, and all non-household customers, can switch suppliers.
 Retail price increases have often been due to depreciation of the lira.
 Pricing can vary by region, but there is some redistribution, and electricity is subsidized for about 2 million households.
 An example of a regional retail company is YEPAŞ (P = perakende = retail).